Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Experiments and results

 \subsection{Evaluation on new labels introduced after 2006}

-In this last part of our experiments, we assessed the $DBM$ method on the data of the 70 new use cases introduced between 2007 and 2019.
-We trained models on the original weak supervision provided by $CO$, as well as on the enhanced weak supervision of $ALO_3$.
-The results of these experiments are presented in Table~\ref{table:eval_results}\footnote{Detailed results with scores per descriptor are available in the supplementary file S4.}.
+In this last set of experiments, we assessed $DBM$ and the competing methods on $FGSI$ with the 70 unseen labels of \textit{2007-2019 datasets}.
+The enhancement of $CO$ supervision into $ALO_3$ is a key part of $DBM$.
+However, in order to investigate $ALO_3$ importance we also trained $DBM$ models directly on $CO$ alone ($coDBM$).
+For the same reason, we trained the competing models on both the original ($CO$) and the enhanced ($ALO_3$) supervision.
+The results of these experiments on the $FGSI$ task are presented in Table~\ref{table:eval_results}\footnote{Detailed evaluation results per descriptor are available in the supplementary file S5.}.

-These results confirm that $CO$ is a strong heuristic for the task of fine-grained semantic indexing, outperforming again dictionary-based heuristics.
-In addition, the weak labelling enhancement approach ($ALO_3$) achieved an overall $maF1$ about 5pp higher than $CO$ alone, which is a statistically significant difference\footnote{Wilcoxon signed-rank test, $H_1: F1\:CO < F1\:ALO_3$, p-value = 0.000001.}.
-The performance of $LM_3$ was not significantly lower than that of $ALO_3$, as the two approaches achieved practically the same $F1$ score for most of the 70 labels.
+These results confirm that $CO$ is a strong heuristic for $FGSI$, outperforming again the dictionary-based heuristics.
+In addition, the weak-supervision enhancement schema ($ALO_3$) achieved an overall $maF1$ about 5pp higher than $CO$ alone, which is statistically significant\footnote{Wilcoxon signed-rank test, $H_1: F1\:CO < F1\:ALO_3$, p-value = 0.000001.}.
+The performance of the \textit{Snorkel Label model} of the same LF subset ($LM_3$) was not significantly lower than that of $ALO_3$, as the two approaches achieved practically the same $F1$ score for most of the 70 labels.
 However, $ALO_3$ achieved $F1$ performance equal to or better than that of $LM_3$ for all 70 labels.

+Regarding trained models, the results show that logistic regression ($LR$) models did not manage to outperform the supervision provided to them overall, neither $CO$ nor $ALO_3$.
+The overall $maF1$ performance of the $C2F$ models was also low, achieving top recall but low precision.
+In particular, $C2F$ trained on $CO$ did better than $CO$ itself for only 13 out of the 70 labels.
+The low performance of a state-of-the-art method like $C2F$ is an indication that the $FGSI$ task and datasets have particular challenges, such as the high abundance of ``unlabelled'' documents that do not belong to any of the labels of interest.